snowplow/snowplowanalytics.com/_posts/2017-12-29-snowplow-r98-argentomagus-released/index.md

 ![argentomagus][argentomagus-img]

 <h2 id="ts">1.
-Better timestamp validation</h2>
+Stream Enrich: better timestamp validation</h2>

-Prior to this release both the realtime and batch enrichment processes would let nonsensical timestamps, such as 22017-11-28 10:01:36, through.
+Prior to this release both the realtime and batch enrichment processes would let nonsensical timestamps, such as `22017-11-28 10:01:36`, through.
 However, those events would fail loading into the database of your choice.

 With Argentomagus, we are deploying the counter measure of failing enrichment for those events to